AG seeks to halt adoption ruling, denies anti-Catholic bias

 The Democrat announced Friday that she filed an emergency motion for a stay Thursday.

-She contends U.S. District Judge Robert Jonker in Grand Rapids, who ruled last month , misinterpreted a 2015 state law.
-She says the law allows child-placing agencies to turn away families in private cases based on their sincerely held religious beliefs, but not when they place state-supervised children.
+She contends U.S. District Judge Robert Jonker in Grand Rapids, who ruled last month , misinterpreted a 2015 law.
+She says state law allows child-placing agencies to turn away families in private cases based on their sincerely held religious beliefs, but not when they place state-supervised children.

 Nessel says the injunction upended a non-discrimination policy that's been in place several years.